Zordon1337/NCS-MUSIC-PLAYER/README.md

     - [x] DESMEON - UNDONE (FEAT.
 STEKLO) [NCS RELEASE]
     - [ ] Nekozilla - Different Heaven

-- [ ] fix playing from url (program temporary will not work due to issues with getting wav from url main)
+- [ ] fix playing from url (program temporary will not work due to issues with getting wav from url)